 Some navigation apps such as Waze already collect data from users to advise other drivers which roads to avoid or routes to take.
 The flaw with this system is that it requires the user to activate the app to collect the data.
 If few people use the app, then the information may be incomplete or inaccurate.
 With interconnected cars, massive quantities of data can be collected and therefore used in real time to make more accurate suggestions.

 Providing valuable info on traffic flow

-Data from sensors such as GPS, mobile phones and public transport can provide city planners with information on speed and density, which in turn allows them to plan for congested streets and peak hours.
+Data collected by cars from sensors such as GPS, mobile phones and public transport can provide city planners with information on speed and density, which in turn allows them to plan for congested streets and peak hours.
 Implementing new laws and regulations based on factual data means that there would be less city planning mistakes made, such as a misplaced sign that causes traffic.

 Additionally, swarm intelligence is gaining ground in the automotive industry.
 We are experiencing a change from static to learning maps.
 The transition can be compared to the shift from paper to electronic static maps.
 A learning map could be updated in real time when it comes to traffic information, but also for the map itself – down to every stone, every road sign, and every tree.

 Reducing accident rates

 As navigation apps are improved and traffic is reduced, driver safety also improves.
 GPS location, the direction of the driver, and even the angle of the steering wheel are all data points that can be collected to make the task of driving even safer.
 Car companies can use this information to deploy apps that protect the driver and passengers alike.

 For example, a weather app warns drivers about driving conditions and gives them tips on how to drive safely.
 Minimizing driver distraction by detecting when the car is moving and disabling mobile devices is another type of app that could make driving safer.